-Shreya Bose, Technical Content Writer at BrowserStack - January 21, 2020
+Shreya Bose, Technical Content Writer at BrowserStack - October 28, 2022

-- Is your testing team (or an individual tester) spending far too much time waiting for their test suites to complete running?
+Is your testing team (or an individual tester) spending far too much time waiting for their test suites to complete running?

-What is Testing Pyramid?
+What is a Test Automation Pyramid?

-Essentially, the testing pyramid also referred to as the test automation pyramid, lays out the types of tests that should be included in an automated test suite.
+- Essentially, the testing pyramid, also referred to as the test automation pyramid, lays out the types of tests that should be included in an automated test suite.
 It also outlines the sequence and frequency of these tests.

 Level 1 – Unit Tests